harvardartmuseums/api-docs/object.md

 **objectnumber** describes the unique identifier for a record
 This field is also known as accession number.
 For information on the structure and meaning of these numbers see the article [A Numbers Game](http://magazine.harvardartmuseums.org/article/2015/06/23/numbers-game).

+**provenance** describes the history of ownership of the work
+This field is a record of the history of all the people/institutions who have owned the work from its creation until the present.
+Whenever possible it documents the legal title to a work at any particular time.
+This field often contains names of people along with the dates and location of ownership.

 **verificationlevel** describes the completeness and vetting status of information in a record
 0 - Unchecked.
 Object information has not been verified for completeness and has not been vetted
 1 - Poor.
 Object information is likely incomplete and has not been vetted